ParijatMaitra/CasteConflictsSocialNetworks/README.md

 # CasteConflictsSocialNetworks
-STATA working codes for the study on conflicts, caste dynamics &amp; social networks in rural India.
+STATA codes for the study on conflicts, caste dynamics &amp; social networks in rural India.

 Data sources - RURAL ECONOMIC AND DEMOGRAPHIC SURVEY(REDS) 2006 & SOCIO-ECONOMIC PROFILES OF RURAL HOUSEHOLDS IN INDIA 2014-15 (SEPRI 1 & 2)